 Catalogs in HERE Marketplace have a maximum outbound throughput of 2000 KBps (Kilobytes per second).

 We recommend that you set the outbound throughput to be at least the expected number of consumers (users and pipelines) times the inbound throughput.
 The output rate can be higher if some consumers "replay" recent data.
 The inbound throughput must not be more than the outbound throughput.
 If it is, the consumer cannot read all the data that the producer provides.

 Stream partition parallelization determines how many consumers in the same consumer group will be able to consume data from the same layer in parallel.
 The stream partition parallelization value you specify determines the number of internal stream partitions that are created.
 The minimum value is 1 stream partition and the maximum is 32 stream paritions.

 The best practice is to supply Throughput in, Throughput out, and Parallelization.
-If only Throughput in and Throughput out are supplied parallelization is calculated by rounding up Throughput in.
+If only Throughput in and Throughput out are supplied, parallelization is calculated by rounding up Throughput in to nearest MBps value.
 For example, if Throughput in is ~500 KBps (Kilobytes per second), parallelization would be 1.
 If you only specify a value for Parallelization, the following formula is used to compute the throughput values:

 If you do not specify values for Throughput in, Throughput out, and Parallelization, these default values are used:

 A stream layer can be configured with a retention time value, also known as Time-To-Live or TTL.
 The TTL value defines the minimum length of time that a message remains available for consumption.
 Messages are removed from the layer after the TTL time has elapsed, but not exactly at the retention time specified by the TTL setting.
 Messages may remain in the system for a period of time after the TTL time has elapsed.
 You are not charged for data storage beyond the TTL setting.